Visiting Hours and Guidelines

 Parent and Visitor Identification

-All parents, guardians and visitors must check in and obtain a pass every day at the Admitting desk in the main lobby on the first or second floor.
-You may be given a long-term visitor pass.
-This pass allows the parent, legal guardian or surrogate to bypass the Admitting desk for as long as the visitor pass is valid.
-The name tag must be worn in plain sight on the person’s right chest area.
-Parents/guardians will also receive a yellow armband to wear which must be worn and visible to identify them.
+All parents, guardians and visitors must check in and obtain a visitor badge every day in the main lobby.
+Parents/guardians will also receive a special armband to wear which must be worn and visible to identify them.
 If the band comes off or is lost, notify nursing staff to replace the band immediately.

 Patient Identification